Miami University Logo

 The director and associate director of the Center are appointed by the dean and share responsibility for planning, academic programming, financial oversight, fundraising, and public outreach.

 The steering committee advises the director on matters of funding, selection of the Altman program and its participants, annual financial planning, fundraising, and other aspects of governance.
-The Steering Committee consists of two Altman Faculty Fellows, who serve during the year of their fellowship; three at-large members, all from different departments or programs, who serve staggered, three-year terms; the director; the associate director; the past director for one year after his or her service; and an ex-officio representative from the Dean’s office.
+The Steering Committee consists of all current-year Altman Faculty Fellows; three at-large elected members, all from different departments or programs, who serve staggered, three-year terms; the director; the associate director; the past director for one year after the completion of service; and an ex-officio representative from the Dean’s office.

 Faculty associates are the faculty community that constitutes the Humanities Center.
 All Miami University faculty members (including temporary, visiting, and part-time faculty) with interests in humanities scholarship are members by default.